 While they are inherently similar, SSAE 18 and SAS 70 standards have a few key differences.
 SSAE 18 Type I and Type II standards place requirements on "systems" rather than "controls."
 While this seems like a minor distinction, it allows for a much more comprehensive approach to security.
 Data recovery companies need to completely rethink their networking and media handling procedures in order to stay compliant.

 We use SSAE 18 Type I and Type II certified networks and procedures when performing all data recovery services.
 There are two principal types of data recovery:

-Overall, SSAE 18 greatly improves upon SAS 70, providing much-needed updates that directly reflect data recovery security.
-Data recovery companies need to follow the newer standards in order to keep sensitive data confidential, and businesses of all sizes need to insist on SSAE 18 Type I and Type II certifications to avoid serious security risks.
-We proudly post proof of our SSAE 18 certifications to give our clients unprecedented access to key security information.
+Overall, SSAE 18 greatly improves upon SAS 70, providing much-needed updates that directly enhance data recovery security.
+Data recovery companies need to follow the newer standards in order to keep sensitive data confidential, and businesses of all sizes need to insist on SSAE 18 Type I and Type II auditing to avoid serious security risks.

 A New Standard for Data Recovery Security

-We take every possible step to protect our clients' confidentiality while providing our services.
-In addition to SSAE 18 SOC 2 Type II & SOC 3 certifications, we hold credentials that show our compliance with various other standards.
+We take every possible step to protect our clients' confidentiality while providing our data recovery services.
+In addition to SSAE 18 SOC 2 Type II & SOC 3 auditing, we maintain other credentials that show our compliance with various industry standards.

 - Family Educational Rights and Privacy Act (FERPA) Compliance